 If the message is moving upward, the tone of the memo is more formal, whereas the memo moving horizontally or downward may be less formal.

 The importance of the message should also be considered as one starts to write.
-Memo regarding the change of a picnic schedule is not the same as a memo stating a new, policy or promotion.
+A memo regarding the change of a picnic schedule is not the same as a memo stating a new, policy or promotion.

 So, both the direction and importance of the memo should be reflected in the tone used.
 An example of a less important memo with an informal tone and a more important memo with a formal tone is illustrated below: